Peter Gawthorne: Early life and career

 He was born in 1884 in Queen's County (now County Laois) in Ireland, but spent most of his career in England.
 After two years at the Academy of Dramatic Art, Gawthorne began a career on the London stage, eventually running up over twenty years experience there.
 His debut was in 1906, a walk-on part at His Majesty's Theatre, London.
 He was featured in the role of Albany Pope, receiving good notices, in the hit musical The Boy in 1917.
 He also studied singing.

 He then toured Australia, South Africa and America, making his film debut in Hollywood before returning to Britain, where he worked for a number of film companies but predominately Gainsborough Studios.

 He worked extensively in cinema often playing military officers and stern, authority figures, many of whom frequently clashed with the bumbling idiots played by Will Hay and other well-known comedians such as George Formby, The Crazy Gang, the Aldwych farceurs, Jack Hulbert, Cicely Courtneidge, Old Mother Riley, Tommy Trinder, Arthur Askey and Richard Murdoch.

 His appearances were prolific and not just confined to comedies, taking in such films as The Iron Duke (1934), Goodbye, Mr. Chips (1939), "Pimpernel" Smith (1941), Love on the Dole (1941), and The Young Mr. Pitt (1942).

+Financial problems

+In January 1924 bankruptcy proceedings in England revealed that Gawthorne had liabilities of approximately £10,000 (including £2,000 owed to his wife), most of which resulted from losses related to production of the Island King.
+Following the closing of that play he had performed in Katinka, earning £30 per week, with part of that amount going to his solicitors to apply to his debts.
+A trustee was appointed to handle Gawthorne's estate.